SAS-DHRH/dhcc-toolkit/content/toolkit/working-practices.md

 Src: https://greenspector.com/en/social-media-2021/

 ## Questions to keep in mind
+When making decisions about day-to-day working practices and communication methods, consider the following questions:

 * How much electricity is needed to run the software?
 * Is any special hardware needed that requires resources?